Business

 Bank branches are still closing at breakneck speed in the US

-Institutions such as Chase and Wells Fargo closed 76 locations in just six weeks over the summer, per the OCC.
+Institutions like Chase and Wells Fargo closed 76 locations in just six weeks over the summer, per the OCC.

-In the 1990s, Bill Gates said: “Banking is necessary, but banks are not.”
-At the time, this was a radical idea — in hindsight, however, the Microsoft founder was onto something.
+In the 1990s, Bill Gates said, “Banking is necessary, but banks are not.”
+At the time, this was a radical idea, but in hindsight, the Microsoft founder was onto something.

-This follows a larger industry trend: according to data from the FDIC, following decades of near-constant expansion throughout the 20th century, the number of commercial bank branches hit an all-time high of ~83,000 in 2012.
-Since then, more than 14,000 outposts have been culled, counting under 69,000 branches in the US last year.
+This follows a larger industry trend: according to data from the Federal Deposit Insurance Corp., following decades of near constant expansion throughout the 20th century, the number of commercial bank branches hit an all-time high of ~83,000 in 2012.
+Since then, more than 14,000 outposts have been culled, counting less than 69,000 branches in the US last year.

 Bank branch closures 2024